-- We will consider the following important question before offering or accepting gifts or hospitality: is it serving a legitimate business purpose? - We will not let our decisions be influenced or appear to be influenced by gifts or hospitality that our suppliers, vendors, customers or others may offer. - We will not try to influence or appear to be trying to influence others by providing gifts or hospitality. - We will neither make an offer to, nor accept gifts or hospitality from, a vendor or supplier that is involved in a current tender/request for proposal (RFP) event which we personally are taking part in, and we will let our manager know if we do receive an invitation or gift.
-If we wish to make an offer to, or accept an invitation or gift from, a vendor or supplier that is involved in a current tender/RFP event with National Gas but that we are not personally involved with, we will refer the request to the Ethics Manager and the Head of Procurement who will determine whether the offer/acceptance is appropriate. - We will be mindful if hospitality, entertainment or gifts are being offered regularly by one person or organisation.
+- We will consider the following important question before offering or accepting gifts or hospitality: is it serving a legitimate business purpose? - We will not let our decisions be influenced or appear to be influenced by gifts or hospitality that our suppliers, vendors, customers or others may offer. - We will not try to influence or appear to be trying to influence others by providing gifts or hospitality. - We will neither make an offer to, nor accept gifts or hospitality from, a vendor or supplier that is involved in a current tender/request for proposal (RFP) event which we personally are taking part in, and we will let our manager know if we do receive an invitation or gift [personally involved means acting as part of the team preparing and evaluating the tender or may include the DOA approver(s)]. - If we wish to make an offer to, or accept an invitation or gift from, a vendor or supplier that is involved in a current tender/RFP event with National Gas but that we are not personally involved with, we will refer the request to the Ethics Manager and the Procurement Director who will determine whether the offer/acceptance is appropriate. - As an exception to the above, Procurement team members may make an offer to, and accept hospitality from, strategic suppliers and framework suppliers when mini-tenders are in flight under existing Frameworks, but we will let our manager know in advance to enable the risks to be assessed and we will comply with ethics reporting requirements.
+Where Procurement team members are in a spot tender or refreshing a Framework we will refer the request to the Ethics Manager and the Procurement Director who will determine whether the offer/acceptance is appropriate. - We will be mindful if hospitality, entertainment or gifts are being offered regularly by one person or organisation.
 At a minimum this could be viewed as an attempt to influence business decisions, or perhaps it is an actual attempt to influence our decision making.
 In such situations we understand that we need to decline the offer and raise this issue with our supervisor/manager - We will not accept or offer an invitation to offensive or inappropriate entertainment. - We will not offer or accept money or gifts to or from politicians, government officials or regulators, and we will comply with the rules set out in the Political Interaction and Lobbying section of this Code.